MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 Intune supports different enrollment options for Android devices, as shown in the following image.
 For FLW devices using the Android platform, the most common enrollment options are **Android Enterprise** and **Android Open Source Project (AOSP)**.

-**The image below diplays all Intune enrollment options for Android**
+**The following image displays all available Intune enrollment options for Android**

 :::image type="content" source="./media/frontline-worker-overview/android-flw-enrollment-options.png" alt-text="Diagram that shows all the Intune enrollment options for Android frontline worker devices in Microsoft Intune." lightbox="./media/frontline-worker-overview/android-flw-enrollment-options.png":::